Hauser Gymnasium - Hauser Jets

 Neighborhood 2

-Hope is a small town of just about over 2,000 people located 20 miles in between the towns of Columbus and Shelbyville, Indiana.
+Hope is a small town of just about over 2,000 people located 20 miles between the towns of Columbus and Shelbyville, Indiana.
 Access to the town is through S.R.
-9 where the school is located.
-Like many Indiana towns, there is a square that features a few restaurants on Main Street including El Jefe Mexican Restaurant and The Corner Cafe.
-However, your best bet might be heading south to Columbus to enjoy some of the great breweries and restaurants that the city has to offer including 450 North Brewery.
+9, where the school is located.
+Like many Indiana towns, there is a square that features a few restaurants on Main Street, including El Jefe Mexican Restaurant and The Corner Cafe.
+However, your best bet might be heading south to Columbus to enjoy some of the great breweries and restaurants that the city has to offer, including 450 North Brewery, or a few miles north in Shelbyville, to enjoy food and beverages at Capone's Speakeasy.

 Fans 5